minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 28.8.2015 New activation post; Basket in the box
 * 27.8.2015 Updated activation post; Towels
 * 27.8.2015 Updated activation post; Treat tube
 * 26.8.2015 Updated activation post; Towels in the box